baileyherbert/svelte-webpack-starter/README.md

 	]
 }
 ```

-Note that you will need to restart the development server before these changes take affect.
+Note that Babel is only active for production builds, so it won't slow down your development.

 ### Disabling Babel
-In production builds, Babel will transpile your bundle to work on your target browsers.
-This will increase your bundle size.
-If you don't need to support older browsers, you can disable Babel entirely by changing the `useBabel` variable at the top of `webpack.config.js`:
+If you don't need to support older browsers, you can reduce your bundle size by disabling Babel.
+Just change the `useBabel` variable at the top of `webpack.config.js`:

 ```js
 const useBabel = false;
 ```

 ### Enabling source maps in production
 By default, this template won't generate source maps for production bundles in order to avoid exposing your source code.
-If you need to enable source maps in production (such as for debugging), simply update the `sourceMapsInProduction` variable at the top of `webpack.config.js`.
+If you need to enable source maps in production (such as for debugging), update the `sourceMapsInProduction` variable at the top of `webpack.config.js`.

 ```js
 const sourceMapsInProduction = true;
 ```

 ### Path mapping
-This template automatically configures Webpack's module resolution aliases according to your `tsconfig.json` file.
 By default, the `src` alias is mapped to your `src/` directory, which means you can import like this from anywhere in the app:

 ```js
 import Navbar from 'src/components/Navbar.svelte';